 Although Zeiss currently has 70 fewer workers than in 2012 output has increased from four million to five million lenses.
 The result is lower production costs, as Zeng Zhiyong highlights: “The productivity improvement neutralized China’s rising labor costs.
 Now our cost per lens is the lowest of all the Zeiss factories in the world.”
 Read details- “Global Supply Chain News: Using Robots to Attack High Labor Costs – in China!”

 Although automation in China is yet to reach full penetration – 36 robots per 1,000 manufacturing workers in 2015 – “China, the World’s Automated Factory”, and similar rises in productivity across the country could have a profound effect on the international supply chain.
-As Bloomberg highlights, automation may mean a higher number of products when it comes to exports, but the use of robots will inevitably put ordinary Chinese workers out of work, undermining consumption.
+As Bloomberg highlights, automation may mean a higher number of products when it comes to exports.
+However, the use of robots will inevitably put ordinary Chinese workers out of work, undermining consumption.
 This could then have a wider impact on the global economy.

 View Video: Robots are Taking Over China’s Factory Floors:

 BI (Norwegian Business School) economists Tom Orlik and Fielding Chen wrote: “By turbocharging supply and depressing demand, automation risks exacerbating China’s reliance on export-driven growth, threatening hopes for a more balanced domestic and global economy.”
-See full article.
+See the full article.

 A Blow for Competitiveness?